ErikCH/ErikCH/README.md

 - 🔭 I’m currently working at ...
-Amazon
+Amazon Web Services as a Senior Developer Advocate
 - 🌱 I’m currently teaching ...
 Vue.js
 - 👯 I’m looking to collaborate on ...
 Vue.js
 - 🤔 I’m looking for help with ...
 React Server Components